Prakriti Kayastha

 Hello and welcome to my personal website!

-I am Prakriti Kayastha, an incoming postdoc at University College London (UCL).
-I will be working with Keith Bulter and the Materials Design and Informatics group in the Chemistry Department at UCL.
+I am Prakriti Kayastha, a postdoctoral researcher at University College London (UCL).
+I am based in the Materials Design and Informatics group led by Keith Butler in the Chemistry Department at UCL.
 My work is based on modelling materials using density functional theory and machine learning.
 At UCL, I will be studying barocalorics, which are materials that undergo spontaneous phase transitions under pressure.
-I will be working with a team of scientists based in Queen Mary University of London and Diamond Light Source.
-I’m excited to bring my expertise to this project and at the same time am looking forward to learning more about core ML and collaborating with the wider community in London.
+I will be working with a team of scientists based at Queen Mary University of London and Diamond Light Source.
+I’m excited to bring my expertise to this project, and at the same time, I am looking forward to learning more about core ML and collaborating with the wider community in London.

 Here is a summary of topics that interested me during this time: